 - DraftKings Sportsbook: DraftKings has become a go-to option for scores of bettors in a number of legal states.
 The company is far from finished on the expansion front, so Florida is most certainly on the to-do list.
 Highlights for users include a slick platform with lots of innovative features.

-- William Hill Sportsbook: William Hill is on its way to becoming as big of a deal here in the US as it is in the UK.
+- Caesars Sportsbook: Caesars Sportsbook, after acquiring UK-brand William Hill, is on its way to becoming a pretty big deal in the US sports betting space.
 The team behind the scenes brings a wealth of experience to the table.
 That translates into strong attention to detail, including on its mobile platform.

 - BetMGM Sportsbook: BetMGM has become one of the top names to keep an eye on for US legal sports betting.
 An advertising blitz has helped draw attention, but it is also backed up with a great app that features all of the markets and bets you could ask for.